 While exceptional personal fitness is an advantage with rapids that meet higher class specifications, it’s hardly a requirement in most cases.

-Rafts do have weight restrictions, and you generally need the capability to get into and out of the boat, walk short distances and carry assorted items.
+While there is no specific weight limit for white water rafting, you generally need the capability to get into and out of the boat, walk short distances and carry assorted items.
 There are many kinds of trips that cater to everyone so people who might not be in peak physical condition can enjoy more mellow rafting, which can still be a thoroughly enjoyable experience.

 3. Rafting Is Exclusively for Thrill-Seekers